Daryl Dragon: Captain & Tennille

 After the conclusion of the Beach Boys tour, Tennille and Dragon began performing as a duo at a restaurant in Encino, California, eventually naming the act Captain & Tennille.
 They self-financed the recording of Tennille's song "The Way I Want to Touch You", and the song became popular on a Los Angeles radio station, leading to several offers from record companies and a record contract with A&M Records.

 In 1975, the title track from the duo's debut studio album, Love Will Keep Us Together, topped the Billboard pop chart for four weeks starting June 21, 1975, as well as the 1975 year-end chart.
 In the US it was the best-selling single of 1975.
 "Love Will Keep Us Together" won the Grammy Award (1975) for Record of the Year on February 28, 1976.

 Such was the level of their popularity that they were given their own television variety show, The Captain and Tennille, which featured Tennille and Dragon performing musical numbers and comedy sketches with various guest stars.
 The show aired from September 1976 to March 1977 on ABC.
 As Captain in Captain & Tennille, Dragon was frequently silent and a man of very few words, playing a foil to his outgoing, vivacious wife.

 Over the next few years, Captain & Tennille released a string of hit singles mostly from their first two albums Love Will Keep Us Together (US #2, 1975) and Song Of Joy (US #9, 1976) including "The Way I Want to Touch You" (US #4), "Lonely Night (Angel Face)" (US #3), "Shop Around" (US #4), and "Muskrat Love" (US #4).
+In 1979, "Do That to Me One More Time" became Captain & Tennille's second #1 hit.
 Between 1975 and 1982, Dragon would record seven studio albums with the duo.

 Throughout the 1990s, Dragon and Tennille continued to perform various concert dates at venues around the world, frequently at Harrah's Lake Tahoe and Harrah's Reno, which were located close to their home near Carson City, Nevada.

 In 2005, he recorded the Christmas song "Saving Up Christmas" with Tennille as Captain & Tennille, and the song was included in The Ultimate Collection DVD box set.
 This was followed by a full-length Christmas album titled The Secret of Christmas, released in 2007.